severin-lemaignan/wizme-comicrelief/comic-relief-proposal.md

 *2100 characters including spaces*

-WizMe is an interdisciplinary endeavour, and requires several complementary expertises to be successful.
+The project is deeply cross sector, involving in a close partnership between technology (robotics), arts (mediated story-telling, sound design), interaction design and privacy experts.

 We have assembled a strong and diverse team, with exceptional expertise both on working with vulnerable refugee populations, and on designing social robots.
-The team comprises of a charity with extensive experience using art in refugee camps to support refugee populations (ArtRefuge UK, led by Bobby Lloyd), an interaction designer working on memory collection and recollection with vulnerable children (Chloé Meineck), and a strong and interdisciplinary academic team, including Dr. Séverin Lemaignan (WizMe project leader, based at the Bristol Robotics Lab), who will bring 10+ years of field practice in designing and using social robots with children; Dr. Dave Meckin (University of the West of England), senior researcher in media technologies with a unique expertise working with vulnerable children; Dr. Jérémy Bonvoisin (University of Bath), senior researcher on sustainable and open hardware development; Dr. Katie Winkle (University of Bristol/University of the West of England), junior scientist with a unique expertise in social robotics.
+The team comprises of a charity with extensive experience using art in refugee camps to support refugee populations (ArtRefuge UK, led by Bobby Lloyd), an interaction designer working on memory collection and recollection with vulnerable children (Chloé Meineck), and a strong and interdisciplinary academic team, including Dr. Séverin Lemaignan (WizMe project leader, based at the Bristol Robotics Lab), who will bring 10+ years of field practice in designing and using social robots with children; Dr. Dave Meckin (University of the West of England), senior researcher in media technologies with a unique expertise working on sound design for vulnerable children; Dr. Jérémy Bonvoisin (University of Bath), senior researcher on sustainable and open hardware development; Dr. Katie Winkle (University of Bristol/University of the West of England), junior scientist with a unique expertise in social robotics.

 The project also includes an advisory board, with invaluable institutional (Helen Beten, UK Refugee Council), as well as legal (Katheryn Cronin, Garden